SmartOven/SmartOven/README.md

 + Teamwork
 + Leading

+### Projects
++ Telegram-bot on async Python, using `aiogram` library.
+Registering users in VPN-service, showing setup guides for different OS (step by step).

 ### Achievements
 + Winner of the regional team Olympiad of schoolers in system programming (among students of grades 10-11), 2018
 + Winner of the regional team Olympiad of schoolers in system programming (among students of grades 10-11), 2019